NVIDIA/NeMo-Curator/tutorials/bitext_cleaning/README.md

 1. The ParallelDataset Class
 2. Length Ratio Filtering via the LengthRatioFilter and the JointScoreFilter classes
 3. Histogram-based Language ID Filtering via the HistogramFilter and the ParallelScoreFilter class.
-4. (Optional and only on GPU) Model-based filtering using quality estimation model (`Unbabel/wmt20-comet-qe-da`) and the JointScoreFiletr class.
+4. (Optional and only on GPU) Model-based filtering using quality estimation model (`Unbabel/wmt20-comet-qe-da`) and the JointScoreFilter class.

 ## Usage